sveltinio/sveltin/README.md

 Sveltin works on OSX, Windows, Linux, and others.
 Different installation options can be used

+### Prerequisites

+- Git
+- Node (v16.13.1 or higher is required)
+- PNPM

 ### OSX and Linux via Homebrew

+Homebrew will also install Git and Node.
+Ensure to have PNPM installed as package manager or pass your choice (npm|yarn) to the cli commands.
+Check the online help `sveltin <command_name> -h`

 ```bash
 # Tap a new formula: